Slyog/noion-frontend/README.md

 Noion is a minimal, fast landing page for the upcoming Relation Network: a living knowledge graph that links thoughts (text or voice) by topic, place, time, and mood.

-Website: coming soon at app.noion.cloud
+Website: coming soon at noion.cloud

 Tech stack: Next.js (App Router) · Tailwind · ScrollXUI · Framer Motion